DavidVickers/context-broker/docs/ARCHITECTURE_COMPLETE.md

 ### Key Capabilities

-- **🎯 Form-Agnostic Design**: Single broker supports multiple forms, pages, and websites
+- **Form-Agnostic Design**: Single broker supports multiple forms, pages, and websites.
+This means one broker implementation can be reused across different customer websites and forms without code changes.

-- **🤖 Agent-Enabled UI**: AI agents can observe and control web pages through standardized commands
+- **Agent-Enabled UI**: AI agents can observe and control web pages through standardized commands.
+Agents can see what users are doing and help them interact with forms in real-time.

-- **📊 Metadata-Driven Configuration**: All form definitions, mappings, and business logic stored in Salesforce
+- **Metadata-Driven Configuration**: All form definitions, mappings, and business logic stored in Salesforce.
+Forms are configured in Salesforce, not hardcoded, making them easy to update without deploying code.

-- **🔄 Context Preservation**: Sessions maintain context across OAuth flows, async operations, and page reloads
+- **Context Preservation**: Sessions maintain context across OAuth flows, async operations, and page reloads.
+User interactions are remembered even when they authenticate or refresh the page.

-- **🔐 Secure Authentication**: OAuth 2.0 with refresh token management for persistent sessions
+- **Secure Authentication**: OAuth 2.0 with refresh token management for persistent sessions.
+Users can authenticate securely, and their sessions remain active across multiple visits.

-- **⚡ Real-Time Interaction**: Agent commands and UI events flow through broker in real-time
+- **Real-Time Interaction**: Agent commands and UI events flow through broker in real-time.
+Agents can respond immediately to user actions and help guide them through forms.

 ### The "Holy Trinity"